History of Dedham, Massachusetts, 1800–1899: Trees

-Subdivisions

-In the 19th century many former farms became businesses and homes for those who commuted into Boston.

-Nathaniel Whiting arrived in Dedham in 1641 and over the course of the next 182 years he and his descendants owned mills along Mother Brook and a great swath of farmland.
-In 1871 William Whiting, the last member of the family to own a mill, sold the remainder of the family farm.
-Charles Sanderson began laying it out in a subdevelopment to become known as Oakdale.
-By 1895, Oakdale was still largely woodland, with only about a dozen houses clustered around the Ashcroft railroad station.
-Today, Whiting Ave is home to both the High School and the Middle School, and Sanderson Avenue runs into Oakdale Square.

-In 1867, the Farrington farm was laid out into house plots by the Elmwood Land Company and became the Endicott neighborhood, and in 1873 the Whiting/ Turner tract of land was developed into Ashcroft.
-Fairbanks Park was developed in 1895.

 Schools

 Though Dedham had the first public school in the country, the Commonwealth sued the Town in 1819 for failing to hire a grammar school teacher.

 As early as 1848, Rev. Dr. Alvan Lamson of the First Church and Parish in Dedham was making the argument that the districts should be abolished and Horace Mann said that the law allowing districts was "beyond comparison, the most pernicious law ever pass in the Commonwealth on the subject of schools."
 The districts were discontinued in 1866 when the Town purchased all 11 buildings for a total of $49,180 and returned their value to the taxpayers of the respective districts.

+The Quincy School was built in to accommodate the new German residents of East Dedham who were settling in the area.
+The Avery School was already in the neighborhood, but it was becoming overcrowded.
+The May 1872 Town Meeting appropriated funds to build a two room schoolhouse for 60 children ages five to 10.
+In the 1880s, it had to be expanded to four rooms.
+The lot had been purchased from the German Quincy Homestead Association on July 6, 1872 for $750 and named in honor of Boston Mayor Josiah Quincy, the trustee of the Association.

 The first public school system in the country had, by 1890, grown "complete system of graded schools, which are provided for in thirteen buildings having a value of about $60,000; to which has recently been added a new high school building in a central location in which have been embodied all known improvements."
 On January 11, 1895, the citizens of the town gathered in Memorial Hall to celebrate the 250th anniversary of the founding of the first free, tax supported public school in the nation.
 A "felicitous" speech was made by Governor Frederic T. Greenhalge and an "historical address" was made by Rev. Carlos Slafter.
-Lieutenant Governor Roger Wolcott, Judge Ely and the Honorable F. A. Hill also spoke.
+Lieutenant Governor Roger Wolcott, Judge Ely and the Honorable F.A.
+Hill also spoke.